bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:20:27

 But there is one more thing here, right?
-I mean, like Bitcoin is also the consensus of the network.
+I mean, Bitcoin is also the consensus of the network.
-So like realistically speaking, this consensus is so complex that like, if people make some little changes here and there, they're likely to fork and be out of consensus.
+So like realistically speaking, this consensus is so complex that, if people make some little changes here and there, they're likely to fork and be out of consensus.
 So there's a lot of risk in that too.

 Sjors Provoost: 00:20:45

 Well, but let's say they did it carefully and they just did a block size doubling.
 The other thing is that the software is not updated simultaneously because it's not automatic.
-So and you might have exchanges that are running five year old versions of Bitcoin Core.
+So you might have exchanges that are running five-year-old versions of Bitcoin Core.
-That's not that does actually happen.
+That's not, that does actually happen.
 So that means that as soon as there is a split, because of some conspiracy, and it would have to be between the maintainers and a bunch of miners, you'd probably get a chain split and some of the old nodes would not follow it.
 Some of the updated nodes would follow it.
 So there'd be all sorts of signals out there that there's something definitely bad going on.